nocobase/nocobase/docs/en-US/api/database/field.md

 ## Built-in Field Types

-NodeBase has some built-in common field types, the corresponding type name can be used directly to specify the type of field upon definition.
+NocoBase has some built-in common field types, the corresponding type name can be used directly to specify the type of field upon definition.
 Fields of different types are configured differently, please refer to the list below.

 The configuration items of all field types are passed through to Sequelize in addition to those described below.
 Therefore, all field configuration items supported by Sequelize can be used here (e.g. `allowNull`, `defaultValue`, etc.).